 For years I used the excuse that I worked all day, cleaned and ran errands on Saturdays and needed Sunday morning to sleep late or I wouldn’t make it through the week.
 I let that excuse fool myself and tried to convince others that I didn’t need to be in church.
 I tell you that so you’ll know I have a strong basis to know what life outside of church fellowship is like compared to life being in church fellowship.

-Our first day home we were treated to a BBQ dinner at Chip’s house where he and Kim gave me my Mother’s Day present.
+Our first day home we were treated to a BBQ dinner at Chip’s house where he gave me my Mother’s Day present.
 A beautiful Origami Owl necklace with pendant.
 Inside the pendant was several little charms.
 A stone for my birthday, a stone for our Anniversary, one that said Blog (guess why??!!), a cross because I’m a Christian, a precious little camper for our RV life and a heart that says Grandma.
 They float freely in the round pendant.
 It is so special and I’ve never seen anything like it before.
-They picked the perfect gift personalized just for me!!
-Kim sells these so if you like it or want to know more about the charms or anything about Origami Owl, let us know and she can contact you!
+He picked the perfect gift personalized just for me!!
 What mom wouldn’t love such a personalized gift!!

-The highlights for this past week were one night when Madisyn spent the night, one evening when Chip, Kim and the boys came to visit, a wonderful visit we had with my sister and brother in law at their house and a surprise visit at our RV from Marcus McMillian.
+The highlights for this past week were one night when Madisyn spent the night, one evening when Chip came to visit, a wonderful visit we had with my sister and brother in law at their house and a surprise visit at our RV from Marcus McMillian.
 We haven’t seen Marcus since his wedding last year and had a great time catching up with him on his life at work, with his wife and their baby coming soon!
 Madisyn ate boiled crawfish with us outside, had a tea party with us inside where she poured us a “spot” of tea, watched ET (which she’s never seen before and she absolutely loved) and then had a sleep over with us.
 God definitely put all the goodness in our family into that little girl, she is such a joy to spend time with.
-When the little twin boys came to visit it was such a kick to watch them play with each other, toddle and crawl, all around the place, giggling, cackling and saying all their little non-words (in stereo since there are two of them!)
-When Madisyn and/or the boys leave we are exhausted but it’s a wonderful exhaustion that only a grandparent gets to experience.
+When Madisyn leaves we are exhausted but it’s a wonderful exhaustion that only a grandparent gets to experience.
 We’ve gotten a little rest and work in between all that so I consider it a very successful week now that we’re spiritually refreshed from being in God’s house this morning!

 Ya’ll come back now, ya’ year!